sapcc/wham/README.md

 # Wham
 **W**ebhook **H**andler for **A**lert**M**anager

-Wham is a handler for the Prometheus Alertmanager webhooks and to react to specific alerts.
+Wham is a handler for the Prometheus Alertmanager webhooks, which allows to react to specific alerts.

 ## Handlers